-We have described a query language, transformations, and implementation designed to address the challenges of analyzing data that require order.
-AQuery shows that order can be introduced with minimal complication to the language and computational model.
-The paper describes the semantics of AQuery through examples and a simple formalism.
-The paper describes various heuristic optimization approaches implemented in our system and demonstrates their semantic correctness.
-Finally, the paper compares the performance of AQuery on known benchmarks with excellent alternative systems.
-We show that AQuery's simple model can yield good performance, providing data scientists and developers with an efficient and intuitive platform upon which to issue order-dependent queries.
+We have explored a query language and system designed to tackle the challenges of analyzing data that require order.
+Expressing many of the common and necessary operations is made difficult by traditional relational database systems.
+AQuery shows that order can be introduced without complicating the language and computational model.
+We explored in detail the semantics associated with AQuery and the particularities that arise from order.
+We showed various of the heuristic optimization approaches implemented in our system and prove their semantic correctness.
+Finally, we compared performance on various benchmarks with various excellent and popular alternative systems.
+We show that AQuery's simple model can yield good performance, providing data scientists and developers with an alternative to express their ordered experiments.